 The first planetary nebulae to be discovered, and the only ones to be recorded in the Messier Catalogue are the Dumbbell Nebula (M27) in 1764, the Ring Nebula (M57) in 1779, the Little Dumbbell Nebula (M76) in 1780, and the Owl Nebula (M97) in 1781.

 More than 2,000 planetary nebulae have been discovered in the Milky Way Galaxy out of a total galactic population put at about 10,000.1, 2 This relatively small number reflects the short life span of planetary nebulae – no more than about 50,000 yr.
 It is a stage through which the Sun may pass some 5 billion years from now.

-The formation of a planetary nebula begins when a star has evolved to become a Mira star, a pulsating red giant that sheds matter in the form of a strong stellar wind.
+The formation of a planetary nebula begins when a star has evolved to become a Mira variable, a pulsating red giant that sheds matter in the form of a strong stellar wind.
 At this stage, the star has an inactive carbon core that is surrounded by a helium-burning shell.
 Instabilities gradually build up in the outer layers of the star until they break free, expanding at a speed of about 20 km/s and leaving behind a hot, dead stellar core.

 High-energy ultraviolet radiation pouring from the exposed core, whose surface temperature is around 100,000 K, is absorbed by the nebular material and reemitted, mostly in certain unusual spectral lines, known as forbidden lines, the brightest of which is the green forbidden line of doubly ionized oxygen at 5007 Å. The ejected gas shell becomes visible as a glowing disk, ring, or more elaborate shape.